A Travel Price Comparison for Spain Malaga vs. Pamplona for Nightlife, Backpackers, Food, and Old Town

 Is there more to do in Malaga or Pamplona?

 Visitors will generally find more to do in Pamplona than Malaga.
 While Malaga is larger than Pamplona, Pamplona has more sights, attractions, and activities for tourists.
-Pamplona is better known for its museums, hiking, and big city activities, while Malaga is more popular for its nightlife, music, scuba diving & snorkeling, beaches, historical sights, and impressive beauty.
+Pamplona is better known for its museums and attractions, hiking, and big city activities, while Malaga is more popular for its nightlife, music, scuba diving & snorkeling, beaches, historical sights, and impressive beauty.
 Malaga is well known for its perfect blend of sandy beaches, beautiful culture, fascinating history, and a lively nightlife scene.
 Pamplona is well known for being the home of the Running of the Bulls Festival.
 Also, Pamplona is famous for The Running of the Bulls Festival.

 How is Malaga different from Pamplona?